prasetyoadi/e-vents/README.md

 - `yarn install` Install dependencies

 #### Configuration
-Base configuration file is located inside `/config` directory, the `index.js` will be overridden by the local configuration.
+Base configuration file is located inside `/config` directory, the `default.js` will be overridden by the local configuration.
 Local configuration is excluded from the repository and depends on the `NODE_ENV` value.
 For example, in development environment, the local config file should be `development.js`.

+You can run this in your terminal:

+`cp config/local.example.js config/local.js`

+OR for development:

+`cp config/local.example.js config/development.local.js`

+OR

+`cp config/local.example.js config/development.js`

+OR for production:

+`cp config/local.example.js config/production.local.js`

+OR

+`cp config/local.example.js config/production.js`

+Filled the value based on your configuration, and it will be overrided by `default.js` values if you dont set yet.
+Click [this](https://github.com/lorenwest/node-config), for more details about configuration.

 #### Migrations & Seed
 - To create new migration script, use `yarn sequelize migration:generate -- --name {NAME}`